rupamghosh2006/mintlify-docs/README-Aayush.md

 Full API Reference — endpoint specs, parameters, and response schemas

 Issues or Improvements?
-Raise a PR or pleae contact Aayush.
+Raise a PR or pleae contact Aayush, Praveer or Shlesha.